Manager: Julia Sandiford Mitchell (head teacher)

 If the activity is deemed within school hours the only permissible charges are for board and lodging.
 Again parents will be made aware of this at the onset.

 It is clear that school cannot charge for school time activity but it can and will invite parents and others to make voluntary contributions at any time.
 These contributions will be genuinely voluntary and children will not be treated differently according to whether or not their parents have contributed.

-Paragraph 58 of the DfEE circular states”... if the activity cannot be funded without voluntary contribution, the Governing Body or Headteacher would make this clear to parents at the outset.”
+Paragraph 58 of the DfEE circular states”... if the activity cannot be funded without voluntary contribution, the Governing Board or Headteacher would make this clear to parents at the outset.”
 With reference to that statement all letters requesting voluntary contribution that are sent out by the school will include such information and will give an indication of where those costs will be incurred.

 The level and use of the contribution will be for the school to decide.
 For example, subsidising pupils from low-income families or the cost of travel for accompanying teachers or helpers can be included in the suggested contribution.